Rams–Seahawks rivalry: 2002–2009: Seahawks join the NFC West

 The 2004 season saw the Rams begin the year strong as they managed a 4–2 record to start the season, but they would stumble the rest of the year and lose 6 of 10; finishing one game behind the Seahawks for the division lead.
 The first playoff matchup between the two teams as divisional rivals would occur in the Wild Card Round of the 2004 playoffs.
 Despite finishing the year one loss behind Seattle, the Rams managed to sweep them during the regular season, culminating in a high octane grudge match between the two rivals.
-Out of the gate; the Rams pulled ahead to a 4 point lead despite inconsistent play from quarterback Marc Bulger, The Seahawks would respond with their own passing attack as Matt Hasselbeck managed a quick touchdown and an interception to start the 2nd quarter.
-The second half would see Seattle briefly take the lead before Bulger managed a 17 yard touchdown with less than 2 minutes remaining in the 3rd quarter.
+Out of the gate; the Rams pulled ahead to a 4-point lead despite inconsistent play from quarterback Marc Bulger, The Seahawks would respond with their own passing attack as Matt Hasselbeck managed a quick touchdown and an interception to start the 2nd quarter.
+The second half would see Seattle briefly take the lead before Bulger managed a 17-yard touchdown with less than 2 minutes remaining in the 3rd quarter.
 Despite the best efforts of the Seahawks, the Rams refused to give up the lead.
 Bulger and Hasselbeck would combine for 654 passing yards and the game would also be the final game played by Hall of Fame receiver Jerry Rice.
 The Rams would not manage another playoff win until the 2018 season, meanwhile Seattle would later boast a 10-game home playoff win streak would that would end in 2020, ironically after the Rams beat the Seahawks in the 2020–21 wild card round.

-The late 2000s and early 2010s saw a decline in the rivalry as the Seahawks consistently qualified for the playoffs, while the Rams struggled.
-Seattle won 10 straight meetings from 2005–09.
+The late 2000s saw a decline in the rivalry as the Seahawks consistently qualified for the playoffs, while the Rams struggled as "The Greatest Show on Turf" would disband.
+Seattle won 10 straight meetings from 2005 to 2009.

-2010–2015: Seahawks win Super Bowl XLVIII
+2010–2015: Seahawks hire Pete Carroll, win Super Bowl XLVIII

 The Rams' Steven Jackson and the Seahawks' Shaun Alexander both combined for six Pro-Bowl appearances during the mid 2000s.

 "Look at them Seahawks, Hey!
 They hate us?
 They hate us?
 Fuck 'em!
 We hate 'em too!"